emdipressi/DH150-Assignment06/README.md

 **_User Comments_**

 The user was slightly confused doing this task.
 They wanted to skip screens and go to the final page.
 The user commented in orange: “do I go through this to get to [hourly weather forecast]?”
 The flow of the website, I think, was confusing to the user.
 The font sizes would be larger and clearer, because I think my user skipped over the “Hourly Forecast” section to click on to find the page with that information.
+The user was able to successfully complete the task.

 ## Task 2